 Writing is a form of communication that allows students to put their feelings and ideas on paper, to organize their knowledge and beliefs into convincing arguments, and to convey meaning through well-constructed text.
 In its most advanced form, written expression can be as vivid as a work of art.

-Process writing as a classroom activity incorporates the four basic writing sttages
+Process writing as a classroom activity incorporates the four basic writing stages:

 Pre-writing is any type of activity that encourages learners to write.
-The folowing activities provide the learning experiences for students at this stage:
+Before you start writing, consider the following things:

 Rapid Free Writing

 Students write as much as they can about a topic during 1 or 2 minutes.
 Student write freely and quickly singles words and phrases about a specific topic